Workington Academy: Public criticism

 In July 2017, Workington Academy faced criticism on social media, where parents and pupils raised concerns about the quality of teaching.
 Comments posted on a local Facebook page, "Workington Rants - News And Views", alleged an overreliance on supply teachers and a lack of classroom discipline, including claims that students were using mobile phones during lessons.

 The interim headteacher at the time, Colette Macklin, responded to the criticism in an interview with the News and Star, defending the school and addressing the concerns raised.

 Headteachers

-Since its establishment in 2015, Workington Academy has been led by the following headteachers:
+Since its establishment in 2015, Workington Academy has been led by the following headteachers and heads of school: